By Jane Kipp Scott (Julesburg, CO / Host mother to Fidar Bedoshvili ’10)

 My husband and I looked over many profiles of wonderful students and when we read Fidar’s we knew right away that he would be an excellent fit with our family.
 After we made our selection, I called the local coordinator and asked her to see if he was still available and if he would consider having us as his family.
 Within a day or two I was told – It’s a Boy!!! – and I knew we were blessed to have a new member of our family.

 We got his room finished and bought his welcome home gift.
-Stocked the refrigerator and cupboards with food you know he likes and some you hope he will like.
+We stocked the refrigerator and cupboards with food we knew he would like and with some we hoped he would like.
 Then we waited until the day he arrived: August 11, 2009.
 We finally received the flight information and confirmed the fact that we would be there to meet him and bring him home.

 His plane landed and I actually had butterflies in my stomach.
-Any minute now and I will get to meet the newest member of our family.
+Any minute now and I would get to meet the newest member of our family.

 I was talking with people around me and trying to pronounce the name I had on the sign correctly.
 They asked me if I thought I would know him when I saw him and I thought I would but then I started to wonder if I would.
 Just then this handsome, young man came up the escalator and when we saw each other we simply smiled and walked toward each other.
 Without even hesitating we gave each other a hug.
 My husband was walking toward us and greeted Fidar with a handshake and a hug.
 The first thing Fidar wanted to do was get a picture of us.
 So we took the picture, got his luggage and headed for the car.